V-Sekai/manuals/71 Decisions/71.17 Accepted 17/20230429-git-subrepo-challenges.md

 ### Describe the proposed option and how it helps to overcome the problem or limitation

 Implement a Git subrepo management system to separate assets and libraries, enabling easier tracking and synchronization between branches.
-This solution streamlines the development proces
+This solution streamlines the development process

 ### Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams